LinuxChristian/pyTopoTools/README.md

 Topographic analysis in python
 ================================

 pyTopoTools is a collection of functions to quickly get a overview of topographic data.
+It provides the following functions,

 * Powerspectrum analysis
 * Frequency filters